ehmpathy/domain-objects/readme.md

 ### runtime validation

-> everyone has types until they get punched in the runtime - mike tyson
+> everyone has types until they get punched in the runtime - mike typeson

 ```ts
 // define your domain object with a schema this time